 What is affordable housing?

-What makes housing “affordable” is the cost of a rent or mortgage payment relative to the individual’s or family’s income.
+What makes housing “affordable” is the rent or mortgage payment cost relative to the individual’s or family’s income.
 According to the federal government, rental housing is affordable if a household pays no more than 30 percent of their income for rent.
 According to mortgage lenders, a home is affordable if the mortgage payment is not more than 35 percent of the borrower’s income.

 Most people with developmental disabilities receive monthly Supplemental Security Income (SSI) payments of $870 per month ($10,440 per year) as their sole source of income.
 So-called “affordable” rent for someone receiving SSI payments as their sole source of income should be about $261 per month (i.e., 30 percent of SSI).